-- It makes use of multiple marketing channels and message vehicles which are quite capable of penetrating into every nuke and corner of the target market across the globe generating a huge interest among customer base which can in turn increase the sales by folds
+- It makes use of multiple marketing channels and message vehicles which are quite capable of penetrating every nuke and corner of the target market across the globe generating huge interest among the customer base which can in turn increase sales by folds

-- Creating a buzz in the social media in order to generate interest among the end customers before a product or service is being launched has now become mandatory.
+- Creating a buzz in social media to generate interest among the end customers before a product or service is launched has now become mandatory.
 Fusion marketing, with the help of various social media marketing platforms, can serve as a great tool in creating the so-called buzz

 - This marketing tool is considered inapt to promote regular marketing campaigns

 - Costs incurred in this type of marketing are pretty high as marketing channels having high market penetration tend to charge top bucks.